 In March, Helen recorded her new orchestral work The Rinns of Islay with the Royal Scottish National Orchestra and PARMA Recordings.
 The recording took place at Glasgow Royal Concert Hall and will be released in January 2022.
 The work presents a musical journey around the beautiful Scottish island of Islay.

 The Road to Calvary

 Helen announced the development of an ambitious new work The Road to Calvary, portraying the final hours of Christ's life leading up to the Crucifixion.
 The 40-minute work for Strings, SATB Choir and Timpani examines the most important moment in history, exploring the moments of extreme light and darkness in those final hours.

-Alongside composing, Helen administers one of Scotland's leading independent arts festivals, Perth Festival of the Arts, which runs each May.
+Alongside composing, Helen administers one of Scotland's leading independent arts festivals, Perth Festival of the Arts, which runs for 10 days throughout the Scottish city each May.
 In the run-up to the 2019 Festival, Helen was interviewed on composing and her new role with the festival by Keith Bruce at The Herald.

 Mass for the Spirit

 Recording in Prague

-Working PARMA Recordings, Helen recorded her Gloria in excelsis Deo in the Academy of Performing Arts, Prague, with Prague Mixed Chamber Choir under the baton of Jiří Petrdlík.
-Read the PARMA Recording news blog or coverage of Helen's story by Small City Big Personality Perth.
-Helen's first recording will feature on a contemporary choral album in 2019.
+Gloria in excelsis Deo was recorded in the Academy of Performing Arts with Prague Mixed Chamber Choir, conducted by Jiří Petrdlík.
+Read PARMA Recording's news blog or coverage of Helen's story by Small City Big Personality.
+The recording will feature on a contemporary choral album 'Voices of Earth and Air' in 2019.

 Ennio Morricone Award